Pokémon Quest: Reception

-Pokémon Quest received mixed reviews.
-On the review aggregate website Metacritic, the Nintendo Switch version received a score of 64/100 from 12 reviews.
+Pokémon Quest received "mixed or average" reviews according to review aggregator Metacritic.
 Critics felt that the gameplay was repetitive.
 Kotaku and IGN's reviewers thought that the mostly automated battles were the gameplay's least entertaining aspect.
 Game Informer thought they were unengaging, while Eurogamer described them as "nice simple fun".
 Kotaku and Eurogamer noted that, in most battles where the player's team was stronger than the enemies, players could simply leave the game running completely automated without requiring any input.

 All three critics considered customizing their team and their Pokémon's Power Stones the most enjoyable part of the game.
-IGN felt that the RNG involved in obtaining good Pokémon and developing good moves for them made the gameplay loop much less enjoyable, writing that the "grindy gameplay loop of searching for perfection is just plain addictive, even if it’s not all that fun".
+IGN felt that the RNG involved in obtaining good Pokémon and developing good moves for them made the gameplay loop much less enjoyable, writing that the "grindy gameplay loop of searching for perfection is just plain addictive, even if it's not all that fun".
 However, Game Informer fully bemoaned the "uninteresting gameplay, frustrating collection mechanics, and tedious grinding", and felt that it was unmemorable and failed to live up to other Pokémon titles.

 Critics agreed that Pokémon Quest was better suited for mobile platforms than consoles because of its less awkward controls and long wait times between the battery recharges.
 Nintendo Life criticized the wait times.

 Within two days of its release, the game had received over one million downloads.
 After one week, the game reached more than 7.5 million downloads worldwide, with first-week revenue exceeding $3 million on iOS and Android.
 During its first month on iOS and Android, the game received nearly 8 million downloads and grossed on the mobile platforms.
 By the end of 2018, the game had crossed 10 million mobile downloads.